KMjanith/code_serge_web_scraper/README.md

 2. aws.json
 3. final_result.json

-### the finl_result.json has the combined result of the both sraped contents
+the final_result.json has the combined result of the both scraped contents